Nitrokey/nethsm/docs/developer-documentation.md

 1. Connect a hard-drive to your computer (any data on the device will be deleted!)
 2. The following steps assume your hard-drive is available as `/dev/sdb`, please adapt accordingly!
-3. Install the *NetHSM System Image* with the command `tools/nethsm-install.sh /dev/sdb objs/system.img.cpio`.
+3. Install the *NetHSM Software Image* with the command `tools/nethsm-install.sh /dev/sdb objs/system.img.cpio`.
 4. Make sure to properly eject/umount the partitions.
 5. Connect the hard disk drive with the Prodrive Hermes.
 6. Turn on the NetHSM.